boyanbotev/Course-Project-Typescript-Bootcamp/README.md

 # Ancient Treasures

-This repository contains the code and assets for'Ancient Treaures,' a Slots game developed during the Evolution Typescript Bootcamp.
+This repository contains the code and assets for 'Ancient Treaures,' a Slots game developed during the Evolution Typescript Bootcamp.
 ### [Demo Build](https://boyanbotev.itch.io/slots-typescript-evolution-bootcamp-project)

 ### Features